stargate/data-api/docker-compose/README.md

 * You can specify an image tag (version) of the JSON API using `-j [VERSION]`, or use the `-l` tag to use a locally built image with the latest snapshot version.

 * The scripts default to using the Java-based image for JSON API, you can specify to use the native GraalVM based variant using `-n`.

+* The scripts default to using the native GraalVM image for JSON API, you can specify to use the Java-based image using `-i`.

 * You can change the default root log level for the JSON API using `-r [LEVEL]` (default `INFO`).
 Valid values: `ERROR`, `WARN`, `INFO`, `DEBUG`